2486 Pruden Blvd. Suffolk, VA 23434

 How should a custom mouthguard fit?

 Your mouthguard may feel snug when you initially put it on, but it must fit snugly to stay on your teeth without relying on your jaw for support.
-The customized mouthguard should not fall out during the play thanks to its secure fit.
+The customized mouthguard should not fall out during play thanks to its secure fit.

 Why do my teeth hurt after wearing a mouthguard?